-What is the difference between the 4-day and the 5-day In-service Instructor classes?
+What is the difference between 4 and 5 days of In-service Instruction?

-The 5-day instruction combines the 4-day Pro-ACT® course with the 1-day In-service Instructor Restraint certification.
+The 5th day is an additional course, Pro-ACT Restraint Certification.
 In the additional day of training, participants learn and practice principles of restraint.

 Can I take the 4-day class now and add the 5th day at a later time?

-No, the Restraint Certification course must be taken on the Friday immediately following the Monday-Thursday Pro-ACT® course in which you participate.
+No, the Restraint Certification course must be taken on the Friday immediately following attendance at the Monday-Thursday Pro-ACT course in which you participate.

 How long does my certification last?

-If the required amount of training is completed and the documentation identified in Appendix B of the Instructor Manual is submitted as required, certification is extended for an additional 12 months.
-This process can occur for two additional years, effectively renewing certification for a total period of three years.
+If the required amount of training is completed and the documentation submitted as required, certification is extended for an additional 12 months.
+This process can occur for two additional years, effectively allowing certification for a total of three years.
 After three years, a certified In-service instructor must be recertified.

 How long is the training that I conduct in my facility?